CNRS-DSI-Dev/user_share_guest/README.md

 'user_share_guest_allowed_apps' => array('app1', 'app2')

-If you want to allow specifics mail domains, add the domain in config.php as follow :
+If you want to allow specifics mail domains, add the domain in administration page :
-'user_share_guest_allowed_mail_domains' =>  array('my.specific.domain')

 ## Hooks